Searching ...

 Stay Connected

-Before being able to move into your new home, you’ll want to transfer utilities such as water, gas, and electricity from the previous owner.
-Nothing says “move-in day” like the power being turned off halfway through hauling in boxes!
+Before moving to a new house, transfer utilities such as water, gas, and electricity from the previous owner.
+Nothing says “move-in day” like the power being turned off halfway through hauling in heavy items!

 The sooner you contact your utility companies and service providers, the sooner they will transfer their services to your new home.
 You want them ready for you, ideally starting day one if you can, but if not, within a few days.
-Prioritize the basic utilities, but while you’re setting up service, add in the comforts like TV and Wi-Fi providers.
+Some require an advance deposit, while others may do a soft credit report pull.
+That makes calling to schedule service start before move priority.
+Focus on setting up accounts for basic utilities.
+But, while setting up utilities, add comforts like TV and Wi-Fi providers.

-Two to three weeks is usually plenty of advance warning, but you can always check the utility companies currently serving your home to see what works best.
+Two to three weeks is usually plenty of advance warning to start/stop subscription services, but always check the utility companies currently serving your home to see what works best.

 Plan Your Furniture Layout

-Save time walking in with an unpacking plan that gives a general idea of where your things will go.
-Start by knowing how much of your furniture will fit into the floor plan.
+Save time walking in with an unpacking plan that has a general idea of where your things will go.
+Start by figuring out how your existing furniture will fit into the floor plan.
+The last thing you want is to move in bulky items like washing machines that don’t fit the space.

-Being able to direct your movers to where to place the buffet, the master bed, and the dressers saves time on move-in day and speeds up the unpacking process.
+Thanks to the plan, you can direct your movers to where to place the buffet, the master bed, and the dressers.
+It saves time on move-in day and speeds up the unpacking process.
+Plus, if that couch or dresser won’t fit in the space, you can sell or donate it before you waste time and energy moving it.

 Secure Your Home

 Your new home will feel more like yours when you know it’s safe.
-One of the first tasks is to change your exterior house locks or hire a locksmith after you’ve moved into the new house.
-You don’t know who the prior owners gave a copy of your house key to.
+One of the first tasks after moving in is to change your exterior house locks.
+You don’t know who the prior owners gave a copy of your house key.
 What if they don’t realize the old owner has moved out?
 For your peace of mind, get new house locks.
+Do it yourself or hire a locksmith.

 If you brought a home security system from your old home, install it soon after moving in.
 Moving into a new house is a great time to buy one.
 Many of today’s security devices are easy to install and self-monitoring.
 Installing a video doorbell or outside cameras can be done in one afternoon if you have the right tools.